What makes Individual I's a Collective We; Coordination mechanisms & costs: Emergence of Impersonal Coordination

-Taking into account the scores for PC1 and PC2 together, the transition from personal coordination to impersonal coordination is depicted in Fig.~\ref{fig:compensation}b.
-In the initial stages of the project, the project tends to exhibit a high PC1 score but a low PC2 score, indicating a reliance on personal coordination.
-Furthermore, their variance is substantial compared to older projects.
-As projects mature, the average PC1 value tends to decrease or remain relatively stable, while the average PC2 value steadily increases, which is evidence of the emergence of impersonal coordination.
-This shift aligns with a theoretical perspective in the literature on organizational design.
-Early-stage organizations often employ informal coordination modes, like mutual interactions, as they navigate various corporate strategies that are not yet well-defined.
-These informal or organic ways help them to explore and build new business models from the ground up under high uncertainty \cite{burns1961management}.
-However, as organizations evolve and mature, organization typically often shift toward bureaucratization, adopting formal structures or rules to achieve both stability and efficiency in coordination~\cite{desantola2017scaling}.
+Taking into account the scores for PC1 and PC2 together, Fig.~\ref{fig:compensation}b illustrates the transition from personal coordination to impersonal coordination.
+In the early stages of a project, high PC1 and low PC2 scores indicate a reliance on personal coordination, with significant variance compared to older projects.
+As projects mature, average PC1 values decrease or stabilize, while PC2 values steadily increase, signaling the emergence of impersonal coordination.
+This shift aligns with organizational design theory: early-stage organizations use informal coordination, like mutual interactions, to explore and build new models under high uncertainty~\cite{burns1961management}.
+As they mature, they transition toward bureaucratization, adopting formal structures for stability and efficiency~\cite{desantola2017scaling, marchetti2022organizational}.
+Early contributors to nascent Wikipedia projects collaborate like startup founders, building initial outlines and fleshing out content.
+Facing disagreements, they engage in unstructured discussions and manually revert edits due to a lack of established rules.
+These mutual interactions help set the basic framework.
+As articles mature, coordination shifts to formal methods like bots and established norms or rules, since there are now enough prior cases for reference and most conflicts are minor.
+This transition to impersonal coordination is evident in mature articles but not in those with just a large number of contributors, as shown in Fig.~\ref{fig:real_size}.